arduino/arduino-cslt/README.md

 # arduino-cslt

-`arduino-cslt` is a convenient wrapper of [arduino-cli](https://github.com/arduino/arduino-cli), it compiles Arduino sketches outputting a precompiled library in the current working directory.
+`arduino-cslt` is a convenient wrapper of [arduino-cli](https://github.com/arduino/arduino-cli), it compiles Arduino sketches outputting a precompiled library under `sketch-dist/` folder created in the current working directory.
 It generates a json file in the `extras/` folder that contains information regarding libraries and core to use in order to build the sketch.
 The result is achieved by parsing the verbose output of `arduino-cli` and by using [GNU ar](https://sourceware.org/binutils/docs/binutils/ar.html) to generate an archive of the object files.

 ## Prequisites